-PRP is a protocol for creating network redundancy and can be built with genuinely uninterrupted data communication ("Switchover times" of 0ms).
+PRP is a protocol for creating network redundancy and can be built with uninterrupted data communication ('switchover times' of 0ms).

-Although a fast MRP ring can cover a very large number of requirements, there are still applications that cannot tolerate any switchover time at all.
+Although a fast MRP ring can cover a large number of requirements, applications remain that cannot tolerate any switchover time.

 To fulfill such requirements we need to take an entirely new approach to the question of guaranteed high availability.
 The basis of this new approach to network redundancy is to have two independent active paths between two devices.
 The sender uses two independent network interfaces that transmit the same data simultaneously.
 The redundancy monitoring protocol then makes sure that the recipient uses only the first data packet and discards the second.
 If only one packet is received, the recipient knows that a failure has occurred on the other path.
 This principle is employed by the parallel redundancy protocol (PRP), which is described in the IEC 62439-3 standard.
 PRP uses two independent networks with any topology and is not limited to ring networks.